 At MicroLoan we’re involved in some amazing partnerships with institutions and organisations from all over the world

 Whole Planet Foundation, a Whole Foods Market foundation dedicated to poverty alleviation around the world, has partnered with MicroLoan Foundation in both Malawi and Zambia since 2010, and more recently in Zimbabwe, by providing several multi-year grants to grow our loan book.
 They also awarded us with a multi-year grant for the purchase of tablet computers for our field staff as part of the rollout of our new Management Information System.

 In 2017 we started a partnership with the corporate foundation of drinks retailer Innocent.
-A three-year grant will initially fund a two-year pilot programme to assess the feasibility and effectiveness of an agricultural training and loans programme focusing on growing soya in Malawi.
+A three-year grant will fund a three-year pilot programme to assess the feasibility and effectiveness of an agricultural training and loans programme focusing on growing soya in Malawi.
 Initial results are very promising, and if successful, their support will enable us to scale up the programme across several branches in the 2019-2020 growing season.

 RUFEP is a joint initiative of the International Fund for Agricultural Development (IFAD) and the Government of the Republic of Zambia under the Ministry of Finance aimed to increase access to and the use of sustainable financial services by poor rural men, women and youth in Zambia.
 They are supporting MicroLoan’s efforts to pilot and roll-out an innovative mobile money project in Zambia.
 The technology is being rolled out in all of our existing branches in Zambia, and will be integrated into our future branches.